 Want to experience Patagonia, but not sure how to reserve everything?
 Let us take care of everything for you.
 We’ll reserve your lodging and transport to the national park.
 All you need to worry about is capturing those amazing moments along the W.

 On this self-guided trek of Torres del Paine National Park, you can explore the teal lakes, massive glaciers, and spectacular peaks of the park at your own pace!
 Hike along Lake Nordenskjold, spot the famous Torres (Towers), and visit the gorgeous French Valley.
-We’ll take the stress out of your Torres del Paine trip by booking your lodging at comfortable refugios and providing most meals, transportation, a tent and the entrance fee.
+We’ll take the stress out of your Torres del Paine trip by booking your lodging at comfortable refugios and providing most meals, transportation, and the entrance fee.

 Day 1: Visit the Torres of Torres del Paine

 In the morning, you will leave Puerto Natales heading towards Torres del Paine National Park.
 After arriving in the park, you will begin to casually walk up Almirante Nieto, a mountain that takes you to an incredible view of Lake Nordenskjold and the Asencio Valley.

 You will arrive at Refugio Chileno a few hours after lunch.
 This is where you will be spending the night, so you will check into the refugio and leave your things there, before continuing on the hike.
 After a short rest in Chileno, you will hike one hour through a dense Lenga forest.
 After leaving the forest, you will approach a moraine and climb to see the amazing granite peaks known as the Torres.
 After a bit of time admiring the view, you will return back to Chileno to have dinner and sleep.